Feature #926

 Re 2: We need to decide how conservative we want to be on the output gain.
 If we do normalisation internally in Tony, then it's not a big issue, and we can adjust the floating point representation to look and sound right, e.g x = -10 dB, and abs values > 1 are fine.
 If we want to write a new file, which clips at abs values > 1, then we might need to be more conservative. x = -20dB seems to be what Brecht suggested, and in a few informal experiments on our singing data no clipping happened in that case.

-#3 Updated by Matthias Mauch almost 10 years ago
+#3 Updated by Matthias Mauch over 10 years ago

 • Priority changed from High to Urgent

-#4 Updated by Matthias Mauch almost 10 years ago
+#4 Updated by Matthias Mauch over 10 years ago

 A quick fix could be to simply normalise to maximum level, i.e. in Matlabby code: